softlinkprotocol/curve-docs/docs/cross-asset-swaps.rst

     Return the amount received when performing a cross-asset swap.

-    This method is used to calculate ``_expected`` when calling ``swap_into_synth``.
+    This method is used to calculate ``_expected`` when calling :func:`swap_into_synth<StableSwap.swap_into_synth>`.
 You should reduce the value slightly to account for market movement prior to the transaction confirming.

     * ``_from``: Address of the initial asset being exchanged.
     * ``_synth``: Address of the synth being swapped into.